 Wither is a hostile boss mob that only spawns if a player creates them.
 It is extremely powerful and creates a large explosion when spawned.
 Wither attacks all mobs and players in the game with projectile Wither skulls.
 When the hit is successful, the target receives damage and the poisonous Wither effect.
 If you somehow reduce the health of Wither to half, it activates a shield making it immune to all attacks for a few seconds.

 At the same time, it also spawns Wither Skeletons for support.
-Compared to other mobs, Wither has tremendous health in Minecraft, second only to the Warden.
+Compared to other mobs, Wither has tremendous health, second only to the Warden.
 With all this information, fighting the Wither feels like a form of self-sabotage.
 However, it’s also the only way to collect Nether stars, which allows you to make a beacon in Minecraft.